privacy-tech-lab/privacyflash-pro/README.md

 ## Testing

 Our test modules for PrivacyFlash Pro have been built on the Python unittest framework.
-In order to run the built in tests for PrivacyFlash Pro,
+In order to run the built-in tests for PrivacyFlash Pro,

+0. Check out the test branch with `git checkout issue-5`.

 1. `cd` into your `privacyflash-pro/tests` directory and run `mv test_privacy_practices.py ../` in order to temporarily move your test files from the `tests` folder into the root directory.
 Substitute `test_privacy_practices.py` for each of the test modules in the `tests` folder.

 2. `cd` back out to the `privacyflash-pro` folder.

 3. Run `python3 -m unittest` in order to automatically run all of the test modules.

 ## Files and Directories in this Repo